HenryDashwood/website/README.md

 ## TODO

-- Why is content scrolling horizontally on narrow screens?
 - More content to HomePage single type?
 - Am I loading content when just titles dates will do?